pypa/pipx/README.md

 There will still be symlinks in `~/.local/bin` that point to `~/.local/pipsi/venvs`.
 If you reinstall the same packages with `pipx`, the symlinks will be overwritten with valid symlinks that point to the new pipx directory in `~/.local/pipx/venvs`.
 You may also want to remove files in `~/.local/bin`, but be sure the files you delete there were created by pipsi.

-## How does this compare with rwt?
+## How does this compare with `pip-run`?
-[run with this](https://github.com/jaraco/rwt) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **Python binaries in ephemeral and non-ephemeral environments**.
+[run with this](https://github.com/jaraco/pip-run) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **Python binaries in ephemeral and non-ephemeral environments**.

 For example these two commands both install poetry to an ephemeral environment and invoke poetry with `--help`.
 ```
-pipx poetry --help
+pipx run poetry --help
-rwt poetry -- -m poetry --help
+pip-run poetry -- -m poetry --help
 ```

 ## [Changelog](https://github.com/pipxproject/pipx-app/blob/master/CHANGELOG.md)